linmeideli/The-Other-Roles-Rework/README.md

 Fraudster can do this so that his teammates are not suspected because the sheriff killed a good guy\
 During a meeting, Fraudster can disguise himself as dying during a speculation, which also reduces the likelihood of teammates being suspected (configurable)\
-When Fraudster dies, his teammates will know who the Sheriff and Dupety are Jester wins won't be triggered, if the Guesser shoots the Jester before the Jester gets voted out
+When Fraudster dies, his teammates will know who the Sheriff and Dupety are

 ### Game Options
 | Name                               | Description |